Troubleshooting

 Likely Cause

 MatchPatch could not safely calculate a normal adjustment.
-It may have recorded silence, received unusable loudness data, or calculated an output level outside the Helix range.
+It may have recorded silence, received unusable loudness data, or calculated an output level outside the processor range.

 What To Try